 This study demonstrates sleep-dependent consolidation in a learning context relevant to education.
 Participants showed improved speech recognition after sleep but not after equivalent time awake, illustrating the active role of sleep in perceptual learning.

 Memory consolidation is the neurobiological process that transforms newly learned information from a fragile, temporary state into stable, long-term memories that resist forgetting.
-Teachers should care because understanding this process explains why students can understand material perfectly during lessons but forget it days later, and helps educators time instruction and practice more effectively to support lasting learning.
+Teachers should care because understanding this process explains why students can understand material perfectly during lessons but forget it days later, and helps educators time instruction and practise more effectively to support lasting learning.

 Memory consolidation occurs across two timescales: synaptic consolidation happens within hours of learning as protein synthesis strengthens neural connections, whilst systems consolidation unfolds over days to weeks as memories transfer from the hippocampus to more stable cortical networks.
 This means the brain continues processing and strengthening memories long after students leave the classroom.